 The geographic disparity of Azure Regions is important.
 Global distribution of Azure Regions is strategic according to geography.
 There are many factors involved in their placement; from geo-political to internet latency for large population centers.
 However, Azure Region pairs have another big consideration that defines where they are placed.

-Each Azure Region in a pair are always located greater than 300 miles apart.
+Each Azure Region in a pair are always located greater than 300 miles apart when possible.
 This is to isolate each region in the pair from being affected by the same regional disasters that could take one of the regions down.
 These disasters could be earthquakes, hurricanes, tornados, fires, or some other natural or man-made disaster.

-Each Azure Region in a pair are always located greater than 300 miles apart.
+Each Azure Region in a pair are always located greater than 300 miles apart when possible.

 Since each Azure Region in an Azure Region Pair are directly connected to each other and the are far enough apart to be isolated from regional disasters, it is recommended by Microsoft that when replicating data or interacting with services across regions that you use Region Pairs.